typecasto/x86-bad-apple/README.md

 Bootable tohou meme.
 Project for operating systems SP2023.

 # Setup
-It needs a bit of one-time setup before running.
+You need to do a bit of one-time setup before running, to generate the video data and install tools that are required to run the OS.
+This only needs to be done once.
 1. Make sure you have qemu-system-x86_64, ffmpeg, and rust installed.
 2. Run `rustup target add x86_64-unknown-none`.
 3. Run `rustup component add llvm-tools`.